newton.viewer.ViewerRerun#

 ViewerRerun provides a backend for visualizing Newton simulations using the rerun visualization library.

 This viewer logs mesh and instance data to rerun, enabling real-time or offline visualization of simulation geometry and transforms.
-It supports both server and client modes, and can optionally launch a web viewer.
+By default, it spawns a viewer.
+Alternatively, it can connect to a specific rerun server address.
+Multiple parallel simulations are supported—use unique app_id values to differentiate them.
 The class manages mesh assets, instanced geometry, and frame/timeline synchronization with rerun.

 Initialize the ViewerRerun backend for Newton using the Rerun.io visualization library.